-According to the Ohio Department of Natural Resources, the raccoons have most likely contracted distemper disease.
+According to the Ohio Department of Natural Resources, the so-called zombie raccoons have most likely contracted distemper disease.
 They are not zombies and certainly not out for human brains!

 Since the disease affects the nervous system, raccoons behave differently and appear to go around in circles with their heads tilted, displaying continuous jaw movements, and are also unable to control the saliva dripping from their mouths.